Rural Kentucky prepares for changes ahead of hospital closure

 Residents have expressed concern about getting emergency care to those who live in rural Greenup County.

 Greenup E911 covers 354 square miles.
-Once the Bellefonte ER closes its doors, some patients will have to be taken further to Ashland to King's Daughters Medical Center, and others to Scioto Memorial Hospital in Portsmouth.
+Once the Bellefonte ER closes its doors, some patients will have to be taken further to Ashland to King's Daughters Medical Center, and others to Southern Ohio Medical Center in Portsmouth.

 "You may see a firetruck before you get an ambulance in some of these calls once the ER closes at Bellefonte," said Greenup County Public Safety Director Buford Hurley II.

 He says the ambulances may be out of service longer, depending on the commute or how busy the other emergency rooms are.
+Thankfully area fire departments are already begin to step up and begin life-saving measures until EMS can arrive.

 "If you have a time-sensitive emergency and you're in a rural area like a stroke, for example, or even a heart attack, those types of things," Hurley said.
 "We'll look at the possibility of flying you to get you to a trauma center."